porscheinformatik/material-addons/README.md

 ### Publish

 Use `npm run publish:mat-add` to publish a new version on npm.
-The script bumps the version, builds it and then publishs it to the npm registry.
+The script bumps the version, builds it and then publish it to the npm registry.

 ### Deploy demo

-Use `npm run publish:demo` to deploy a new version to [github pages](https://porscheinformatik.github.io/material-addons) of the demno.
+Use `npm run publish:demo` to deploy a new version to [github pages](https://porscheinformatik.github.io/material-addons) of the demo.